This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 - Write …

-Once you have decided what topic you want to have content written about, the next step is simply to write, and then get it published online.
-With WordPress, this is very easy.
+After deciding on the topic you plan to have content written about, the next step is to write, and then publish.
+WordPress makes this very easy.

-In this comprehensive 2-part tutorial series you are going to learn how to create a post in WordPress.
+In this comprehensive 2-part step-by-step tutorial you will learn how to create a post in WordPress.

 - Sections Of A WordPress Post

-- Recommended Guidelines For Adding Content To WordPress Posts
+- Recommended Guidelines For Adding Content In WordPress

-- Creating A Post Using WordPress – Steps
+- How To Create A New Wp Post – Steps

-This tutorial covers the basic steps to getting content published on your WordPress-powered site.
+This step-by-step tutorial explains the basic steps to adding and publishing content on your WordPress-driven website.

-To get the most benefit from using WordPress posts, however, we also recommend reading all of the content published on this site about WordPress, as we’ve designed these to help you grow your business online using the WordPress CMS.
+In order to get the maximum benefit from using WordPress posts, however, we recommend going through all of the articles and tutorials published on this site about WordPress, as we have designed these to help you grow your business presence online using the WordPress Content Management System.

-As you can see in the diagram below, WordPress is a really powerful marketing tool with many elements that need to work together in order to create great results for you online …
+As you can see in the diagram below, WordPress is an extremely powerful marketing tool and has many features that work together to deliver great results online …

 (click image above to enlarge)

-WordPress provides site owners with two main content publishing types: Posts and Pages.
+WordPress provides users with two main content publishing types: Posts and Pages.

-To learn about the differences between using WordPress Posts and WordPress Pages to publish your content online, see the article below:
+To learn about the differences between using Pages and Posts to publish content online, see this article:

-WordPress Posts are the content type that you will mostly use for writing and publishing new content in your web site …
+WordPress Posts are the content type that you will mostly use when writing and publishing new content on your web site …

-How To Create A New Post In WordPress
+The Ultimate Step-By-Step Guide To Creating A New Post In WordPress

 To create a new WordPress post, do the following:

-Log into your WordPress admin section, then go to the navigation menu and select Posts > Add New…
+Log into your WordPress admin section, then go to your navigation menu and select Posts > Add New…

-You can now add your post title and post body content either by typing or pasting your content in …
+You can now start adding your post title and body content by either typing or pasting the content in …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.

-To learn how to use the WordPress content editor, go here:
+To learn how to use the WordPress editor, go here:

-WordPress allows you to go well beyond adding content that features simple text and images.
-You can also add videos, audios, downloadable documents, etc. to your posts, and just about anything else that you can imagine.
+WordPress lets you go well beyond creating content containing just simple text and images.
+You can also add videos, audio recordings, downloadable documents, etc. to your posts, and just about any other type of content that you need.

-In this section, we explore the different kinds of content that can be added to your WordPress posts:
+In this section, we explore the main kinds of content you can add to posts:

-You can insert, edit and format text in a variety of fonts and styles into your posts …
+You can add plain, formatted and/or hyperlinked text in a variety of fonts and styles to your content …

 The WordPress Editor lets you format and style your text as you go …

-Depending on how you configure your site’s plugins and settings, you can also insert “meta” text into posts and pages (i.e. the titles, keywords and descriptions that will display in search listings), post excerpts, etc.
+Depending on how you configure your site’s plugins and settings, you can also insert “meta” text into pages and posts (i.e. the post titles, keywords and post descriptions that display in search listings), post excerpts, etc.

-You can also add or embed media-based content in WordPress, such as embedded videos, audio files, downloadable files (e.g. PDF reports), flowcharts, and more …
+You can also add or embed media content into WordPress Posts, such as embedded videos, audios, shareable files (e.g. PDF reports), images, and more …

-To learn how to use the WordPress media editor, go here:
+To learn how to use media in WordPress, go here:

-Many scripts can be added to posts that let you control the content that appears in your content from a remote location (e.g. manage advertising banners).
+Many scripts can be inserted into posts to help you control the content that displays in your content from an external location (e.g. manage advertising banners).

-You can also add content to WordPress posts by inserting the code directly into the file templates, although this requires knowing how to edit code.
+You can also add content to WordPress posts by inserting the code directly into the file templates, which requires knowing how to edit code.

-- How To Add Currency Conversion To WordPress
+- Add Currency Conversion To Your WP Site

-- Create Charts And Graphs In WordPress Pages
+- Insert Stunning Charts And Graphs Into A WordPress Post

-- How To Insert Code Into Your WordPress Posts And Pages
+- How To Insert Code In WordPress Posts And Pages

 Next Step …

-Now that you know what kind of content can be added to your posts, the next step is to learn more about the WordPress Post area.
+Now that you know what type of content can be added to posts, the next step is to learn about the WordPress Post panel.

-In this section, you will learn about the WordPress Post section and the function of each post feature.
+In this section, we explore the WordPress Post screen and what each of the different post features do.

-The Post Panel contains a range of features that allow you to modify your post parameters …
+The Post Panel contains various features that let you modify your post settings …

-This section contains a field where you can insert your post title …
+This area contains a field that lets you type in your post title …

 Please note the following:

-- You can use phrases, numbers and various symbols (e.g. a question mark) for the title of your post.
+- You can use phrases, numbers and a combination of words, number and other characters (e.g. a comma) for the title of your post.

-- Choose a unique title for every post you create.
-Using identical post titles can cause problems.
+- Choose a unique title for each post you create.
+Using identical post titles can cause issues.

-- WordPress will automatically remove common symbols like commas, apostrophes, quotations and hyphens from the “post slug” to display a valid URL for your post.
+- WordPress will automatically remove common symbols like apostrophes, commas, hyphens and quote marks from the “post slug” to create a valid URL for your post.
 Your Post title will still display these symbols, they just won’t appear in the post URL.

-This is the large, blank section of the WordPress editor where you compose your content …
+This is the blank area of the WordPress editor where you add your content in …

-This section is where you specify the options and settings that control your post publishing status …
+This section is where you control your post publishing status …

 - Draft – A draft post is not visible to site visitors and registered members unless they are also an administrator.

-- Pending Review – A post marked as pending review is similar to a draft post, but needs to be reviewed and approved by a registered user with Editor privileges.
+- Pending Review – A post marked as pending review is similar to a draft post, but needs to be reviewed and approved for publication by a registered user with Editor privileges.

-To learn how to assign user roles in WordPress, see this tutorial:
+To learn how to assign user permissions in WordPress, see this tutorial:

-The Publish section also includes a Preview button that lets you view the post content before making your post live …
+The Publish module also includes a Preview button that allows you to preview your post content before making your posts live …

-You can select different post visibility settings …
+You can specify a number of post visibility settings …

 (Post Visibility Settings)

-- Public – Setting a post to Public makes it visible to all website visitors after publishing the post.
+- Public – This makes your post visible to all website visitors after your post has been published.

-- Password protected – Making a post Password protected allows you to protect your content with a password.
+- Password protected – Making a post Password protected means that the content in your post can only be accessed by users with the correct password.

-- Private – a Private post is only visible to you (if you are the site administrator) and/or users with editor or administrative privileges.
+- Private – a Private post is only visible to you (if you’re the site administrator) and/or registered users with editor or administrative privileges.
 You must be logged in to view a private post.

-Additional publish settings allow you to edit post publication dates (even schedule a post to be published at a later date), copy a post to a new draft, or delete your post by moving it to the trash.
+Additional publish settings allow you to modify post publishing dates (even schedule a post to be published at a later date), copy your post to a new draft, or delete your post by moving it to the trash.

-Note: If your post has not been published yet, then either …
+Note: If your post has yet been published, then either …

-A Save Draft button will display in the Publish area if your post status is set to Draft …
+A Save Draft button will display in the Publish section if your post status is set to Draft …

-Or Save as Pending, if your post status is set to Pending Review …
+Or Save as Pending, if the post status is set to Pending Review …

-You can also edit the publishing time of your posts by clicking the Edit link above the “Publish” button and specifying the date and time when you would like the post to be published …
+You can also edit the publishing time of your posts by clicking the Edit link next to the “Publish immediately” section and specifying the date and time to publish the post …

-To learn how to schedule your posts in WordPress for publishing at a later date, see this tutorial:
+To learn how to schedule WordPress posts for publishing at a future date, see this tutorial:

 4 – WordPress Post Formats

-Some WordPress Themes allow you to customize how your posts appear using Post Formats …
+Some WordPress Themes let you customize how your posts appear using Post Formats …

 To learn more about using WordPress post formats, go here:

-Post categories help classify your post into topics and keep your content organized for your site visitors …
+Post categories help keep your content organized for site visitors …

-If you assign your posts to categories, your visitors can then narrow their search using specific categories to view all posts published under that category.
+If you assign your posts to categories, your blog readers can then narrow their search using specific categories to view all posts belonging to that particular category.

-To add new categories when you create a new post, click the + Add New Category link …
+To add a new post category when creating a new post, click the + Add New Category link in this module …

-To manage your categories, select Posts > Categories in the dashboard menu …
+To manage all post categories, select Posts > Categories from the admin menu …

 To learn more about using WordPress post categories, go here:

 Note: The way tags display on your site is controlled by your theme.
-Depending on the theme you have installed, tags may or may not display in your post …
+Depending on the active WordPress theme you are using, tags may or may not display in your post …

-(WP Post Tags Display Differently In Different Themes)
+(Tags May Display Differently In Different WP Themes)

 Or they may display differently … even in different areas of your page, again, depending on the theme you use …